naveentestmuai-source/DynamicButton/reademe.md

-﻿# Fully Dynamic DOM Button App
+﻿# Fully Dynamic DOM Button Application

 A minimal Node.js + Express example that serves a single page with a button whose entire DOM subtree is torn down and rebuilt every 5 seconds.
 Each cycle: